Youth Activities, Pre-Collegiate Programs and Camps

 • All programs that are affiliated with ISU Athletics or that are regulated by NCAA rules must also be approved by the director of Athletics.

-• In addition to department/unit and dean or vice president approval, all programs involving international travel with youth participants must be approved by and meet the requirements of the ISU Education Abroad Committee or Office of Risk Management (see Resources below).
+• In addition to department/unit and dean or vice president approval, all programs involving international travel with youth participants must be approved by and meet the requirements of the ISU Education Abroad Committee or Risk Management (see Resources below).

 • In addition to department/unit and dean or vice president approval, all student/campus organization programs involving youth participants must also be approved by the organization’s adviser and the ISU Event Authorization Committee (see Resources below).
 These programs must be sponsored by an ISU department/unit or work through Conference Planning and Management with a third party program.